ArashDoDo2/Geofeed-Manager/CPANEL_DEPLOYMENT.md

 - If you prefer, set DATABASE_URL="file:../../data/geo.db" directly.

-Click Save → Restart App.
+Click Save â†’ Restart App.

-🟦 6) DO NOT RUN NPM INSTALL on cPanel
+ðŸŸ¦ 6) DO NOT RUN NPM INSTALL on cPanel

 You are running a standalone build.

-Your app does NOT need cPanel’s node_modules.
+Your app does NOT need cPanelâ€™s node_modules.

 Running "NPM Install" can BREAK Prisma engines.

 You already have the correct Linux Prisma binaries inside .next/standalone/node_modules.

-❌ Do NOT click “Run NPM Install”.
-✔ Your app already contains everything needed.
-🟦 7) SQLite DB Upload
+âŒ Do NOT click â€œRun NPM Installâ€. âœ” Your app already contains everything needed. ðŸŸ¦ 7) SQLite DB Upload

 Place your SQLite file in: